ielis/hpo-toolkit/README.md

 loader = SimpleHpoaDiseaseLoader(hpo)
 diseases = loader.load(hpoa_path)

-# Phenotype annotations for 12,468 rare diseases is at your fingertips.
 assert len(diseases) == 12_468
 ```

+You got yourself phenotype annotations of 12,468 rare diseases.

+## Learn more

 Find more info in our detailed documentation: